tahardi/bearclave/README.md

 ## What's Included?

-- **Breakdowns** of TEE concepts and popular platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX.
+- **Breakdowns** of TEE concepts and platforms, including AWS Nitro Enclaves, AMD SEV-SNP, and Intel TDX.
 - **Guides** on building and deploying TEE-based applications to AWS and GCP.
 - **Modules** for developing platform-agnostic Golang TEE applications.